 Each class has a similar format.
 I begin by taking a few moments to settle the body and mind in preparation for the asana (physical) practice.
 I do this by talking through some mindfulness practices or yoga practices such as kaya sthairyam which enable you to bring the body and mind to stillness.

 We then stretch and warm up before working on asanas (postures).
 I change the asanas every 6–8 weeks.
 Initially, I teach the postures in detail, allowing time to really feel into the asanas (postures,) find different ways to approach the asanas and time for individual adjustments and support, so that you can do the asana that best suits your body.
-As the weeks progress and we become more familiar, I build in transitions between the asanas and we build to vinyasa flow.
-This is where we sequence the asanas together, moving gracefully with strength and mindfulness from one asana to the next.
+As the weeks progress and we become more familiar we hold the asanas for longer, building up strength and flexibility.

 After posture work, we spend some time on pranayama (breathing practices) before bringing the body and mind to stillness.
 I use a variety of techniques, including mudras, yoga nidra, mindfulness practices, progressive muscle relaxation, or guided meditations.